hmcts/nfdiv-discovery-documentation/as-is.md

 ### Document Generation Service ([DGS](https://github.com/hmcts/div-document-generator-client))

 The Document Generation Service is a proxy in front of the Docmosis common component.

-It may also house some legacy HTML templates.
+It  also houses some HTML templates.

 The Tech Lead feels that this service does provide some value by aiding in debugging and regenerating documents.